 I’m interested in understanding and facilitating storytelling to promote civic engagement and social justice.
 I am lucky to work in a department that is committed to leveraging our privilege as faculty members at an urban university to work for social change.

 Three years ago I began work on The Redemption Project, a digital media project focused on storytelling and advocacy.
 I co-founded the project with John Pace, Abdul Lateef (formerly Aaron Phillips), and Kempis Songster, three extraordinary men who all served at least 30 years in prison for crimes they committed when they were under the age of 18.
-Alongside the website and digital storytelling, The Redemption Project is closely tied to educational efforts around mass incarceration, including prison visits by college students and talks and forums.
+Alongside the website and digital storytelling, The Redemption Project is closely tied to educational and activism efforts around mass incarceration, including prison visits by college students, talks and forums.

 “Storytelling and Movement Building: Collaborative Mediamaking Across Prison Walls” at the Our (Digital) Humanity: Storytelling, Media Organizing and Social Justice Conference April 20-22, 2018 as part of the “Documentary Storymaking Track.”
 This presentation is with our friends at Lifelines: Voices Against the Other Death Penalty.

 “A Persona Separate from His Crime”: Multimedia “Redemption Narratives” and the Voices of “Juvenile Lifers” in the United States,” at the 68th Annual International Communication Association conference, “Voices” to be held in Prague, Czech Republic, 24 through 28 May, 2018.

 “When I Google my Brother, All I See is Him’: Multimedia Oral History Across Prison Walls,” at Dangerous Oral Histories: Annual Conference of the Oral History Society in Belfast, Northern Ireland, June 28-29, 2018.